brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 </figcaption>
 </figure>

-Finally, following metadata _must_ be added to every document:
+Finally, following metadata _must_ be added to every fragment:

 * the **topology** of the intersection (MAP): if available, the identifiers of lanes of the local authorities should be re-used.
 Otherwise, a lane should be defined and use _http://purl.org/dc/terms/description_ and _http://www.opengis.net/#geosparql/wktLiteral_ to allow humans and machines to select the relevant lane.
 * an Open **license** such as [CC0](https://creativecommons.org/publicdomain/zero/1.0/)